Reading Navigation

 Ketamine Treatment for Depression in Practice

 A typical course of ketamine therapy often starts with an induction phase: 6 infusions or sessions over 2 to 3 weeks.
-If patients respond, they may proceed to maintenance treatment, where sessions are spaced out weekly or monthly to help sustain the benefits.
+If patients respond, they may proceed13 to maintenance treatment, where sessions are spaced out weekly or monthly to help sustain the benefits.

 Ketamine therapy can take different forms, but the goal is always the same: to deliver the drug safely under medical supervision and track its effects on depression symptoms.